rwpeterson/tagger/README.md

 Other distributions will vary.

 #### Proprietary vendor libraries (time tagger control only)

 Download the [vendor libraries][q] to copy over in a later step.

 Note: Because these libraries cannot be freely distributed by me, the entire installation process is somewhat complicated.
 Sorry.
-If you are not doing time tagger control at all (or even just on a client-only computer), replace everything below with the one-liner `cargo install --git https://git.sr.ht/~rwp/tagger <crate>` for each crate you want to (re)install.
+If you are not doing time tagger control at all (or even just on a client-only computer), you don't need to install these libraries; replace everything below with the one-liner `cargo install --git https://git.sr.ht/~rwp/tagger <crate>` for each crate you want to (re)install.

 #### capnproto (optional; you are probably not doing this)

 Install [capnp][p] if using your own non-Rust (e.g. Python) code to use the capnp APIs, or if you are modifying/extending the schema and need to regenerate Rust code.
+Generated code is checked into the repository, so for most purposes it is not necessary to install the capnp tool.

 ### Installation